Smutsia: Diet and nutrition

+Mating life

 Ground pangolins reach sexual maturity at around 5–7 years of age.
 The species is described as polygynous: one male will mate with multiple females, but females tend to mate with only a single male.
 The gestation period lasts for 139 days, with each pregnancy yielding a single offspring.
 Mothers and their young shelter underground until the pups reach 2 to 4 weeks of age, at which stage they are carried outside the nest, though they remain with their mothers for 3 months.